How to Get Divorced in N.C.

 Even this simplified version of the steps to getting a divorce can seem complicated, especially when you’re overwhelmed with the emotions that come with such a huge life change and are just trying to adjust to your “new normal.”
 The compassionate attorneys at Teddy, Meekins & Talbert can take some of the pressure off you by handling the details of your case and preparing you for what to expect in each step of the process.

-Let our North Carolina divorce lawyers at Teddy, Meekins & Talbert guide you through the emotionally charged process of separation and divorce.
+Let our North Carolina divorce lawyers at Teddy, Meekins & Talbert, P.L.L.C., guide you through the emotionally charged issues of divorce, child support, and alimony.
 We offer personalized attention, a broad perspective, and years of experience on family law issues.